Improving Your FICO Score for Home buyers

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the factors in reviewing your FICO score are:
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit.
+Some of the pieces in calculating your FICO score include:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Staying on top of your FICO score is the first step in owning a home.
-Call us at 707-303-6358 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to raise your score.
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+You want an improved score, but how do you get there?
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these tips:

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the majority of your debt sitting on a single card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt sitting on one card.

-- Store cards and gas station cards.
-For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always avoid keeping a large balance for too long because these types of cards traditionally have a surprisingly high interest rate.
+- Store cards and gas cards.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always beware of holding a large balance for too long because these types of cards traditionally have a larger interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, pay them off in one or two payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Pay on time.
-Delinquent payments instantly drop your credit score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Stay on top of payments.
+Your FICO score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Your City Country Connection, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Your City Country Connection, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.